-To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping (see Figure 21).
+To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping, see Figure 20.
 The sediment trap must be readily accessible and not subject to freezing conditions.
 Install in accordance with recommendations of serving gas suppliers.
-Refer to the latest version of the National Fuel Gas Code.
+Refer to the current editions of the National Fuel Gas Code or B149.1 Natural Gas and Propane installation code.